Builtins

 A given symbol can be exported multiple times as long as each time the name

 argument is provided and it is unique.
-If name
+If name is not provided then the name

 of the symbol is used as the advertised name instead.